-Goal: Promote and enhance the financial stability of Texas Township parks, trails, and recreation amenities by generating funding.
+Goal 5: Promote and enhance the financial stability of Texas Township parks, trails, and recreation amenities by generating funding.

 - a.
 Strive to maintain general fund appropriations. - b.
-Continue to include parks and trails projects in the Texas Township Capital Improvement Plan. - c.
-Seek funding opportunities for right-of-way acquisitions and easement acquisitions proactively. - d.
-Continue to seek grants and other matching sources of revenue. - e.
-Pursue other sources of funding such as a park/trail millage, bonds, loans, gifts, and endowments. - Explore alternative funding strategies.
-Examine all local, state, and federal funding sources to assist with the development of parks, trails, and recreation areas once a long-term funding mechanism is established
+Continue to seek grants and other matching sources of revenue. - c.
+Pursue other sources of funding such as a park/trail millage, bonds, loans, gifts, and endowments.